What a unique island! Between nature and architecture, there’s no time to get bored.

 9. Climb to viewpoint: Mirador del Rio

 Lanzarote’s most famous viewpoint is Mirador del Rio.
-It is considered one of the best places on Lanzarote.
+It is considered to be one of the best spots on Lanzarote.

 10. Admire the waves at Los Hervideros

 One of our favorite landscapes on Lanzarote was Los Hervideros.
 We really enjoyed the mix of turquoise water, dark basalt columns and the little red volcano behind.
-We sat there watching, fascinated by the intensity of the colors.
+We just sat there and watched, fascinated by the intensity of the colors.

 A path has been laid out to explore these cliffs and even to go down and look under one of the arches.
 The walk is short but fun and easy.